High Tinker Mekkatorque Strategy Guide in Battle of Dazar'alor Raid

-Mekkatorque returns to the ground during this phase, and continues to use all the abilities from Phase One, in addition to one new ability.
+Mekkatorque returns to the ground during this phase, and continues to use all the abilities from Phase One, as well as Signal Exploding Sheep, in addition to one new ability.

 During Phase Three, Mekkatorque is consistently buffed with Hyperdrive, increasing his attack speed by 30% and periodically launching Hyperdrive Discharge at random players, inflicting minor damage.